TruncatedDinoSour/armour/doc/d/pDB-1.md

         if (random(1, 5) % 2 == 0)
             chunk.move_to(pdb.emtpy_chunks[0])

-All of this is very theoretical and will vary a lot on the implementation.
+All of this is very theoretical and will vary a lot depending on the implementation.

 ### Chunk removal